Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Hyperparameter tuning

 The optimization of the hyperparameter values can be based on any performance measure $f$, which can even be defined by multi-objective criteria.
-Further aspects can make the tuning more difficult, like: \begin{itemize} \item hyperparameter configurations that lead to a model with high predictive performance for a given dataset may not lead to high predictive performance for other datasets; \item hyperparameter values often depend on each other (as in the case of \acrshortpl{svm}~\cite{BenHur:2010}).
-Hence, independent tune of hyperparameters may not lead to a good set of hyperparameter values; \item the evaluation of a specific hyperparameter configuration, not to mention many configurations, can be subjective and very time-consuming. \end{itemize}
+Further aspects can make the tuning more difficult, such as: \begin{itemize} \item hyperparameter configurations that lead to a model with high predictive performance for a given dataset may not lead to high predictive performance for other datasets; \item hyperparameters often depend on each other (as in the case of \acrshortpl{svm}~\citep{BenHur:2010}).
+Hence, independent tune of hyperparameters may not lead to good settings; \item the evaluation of a specific hyperparameter configuration, not to mention many configurations, can be subjective and very time-consuming. \end{itemize}

-In the last decades, population-based optimization techniques have been successfully used for hyperparameter tuning of classification algorithms ~\cite{Bergstra:2011, Bardenet:2013}.
+In the last decades, population-based optimization techniques have been successfully used for hyperparameter tuning of classification algorithms~\citep{Bardenet:2013}.
 When applied to tuning, these techniques (iteratively) build a \textit{population} $\mathcal{P}\subset\mathcal{H}$ of hyperparameter settings for which $f(a,\mathbf{D},\mathbf{h})$ are being computed for each $\mathbf{h}\in\mathcal{P}$.
 By doing so, they can simultaneously explore different regions of a search space.
 There are various population-based hyperparameter tuning strategies, which differ in how they update $\mathcal{P}$ at each iteration.
 Some of them are briefly described next.